sayakghosh/drive-integration/README.md

 - After all the existing files are fetched, the listener is started.
 - The listener listens for any file changes in the Drive.
 - Once a change is found, the file's metadata is stored in an ArrayList.
+- The changes API is polled every 5 seconds, so that the API quota is not reached in a hurry.
 - The metadata of the new files are accumulated till they reach a configured threshold - `new.file.events.batch.size`.
 - Once the threshold is reached, all the accumulated metadata is written into a file(location is configurable).
 The files are then downloaded into a configured folder aswell.